fpsvogel/fpsvogel.com/src/_posts/2023-03-15-ruby-parslet-parsing-and-transformation.md

 ---
 title: Parsing text in Ruby, part 1
 subtitle: Parslet transforming my world
+description: How to clean up your text parsing in Ruby using the Parslet gem, which separates parsing and transformation into two distinct steps.
 ---

 - [Regular expressions: not the problem](#regular-expressions-not-the-problem)